 The Big Bang theory still remains the prevailing cosmological model explaining the beginning of the Universe.
 But it can’t answer many questions concerning its early development.
 Perhaps, any other theory can?
 Let’s try to find it out.

-Approximately three minutes after the Big Bang the temperature fell enough to form atomic nuclei, and after half a million years electrons and nuclei integrated in electrically neutral atoms and the Universe became transparent to the light.
-Today it allows us to register the light emitted by that fiery bunch.
+Approximately three minutes after the Big Bang, the temperature fell enough to form atomic nuclei, and after half a million years, electrons and nuclei integrated into electrically neutral atoms and the Universe became transparent to the light.
+Today, it allows us to detect the light emitted by that fiery bunch.
 This is what we call cosmic background radiation.

-Initially the fire bunch was almost perfectly homogeneous.
-But in some areas the density was slightly higher than in others.
+Initially, the fire bunch was almost perfectly homogeneous.
+But in some areas, the density was slightly higher than in others.
 These inhomogeneities were growing up, pulling with their gravity more and more substance from the environment, until they evolved into galaxies.

 Also, the Big Bang theory explains the prevalence of light elements such as helium and lithium in the universe.
 But the most important piece of evidence is the cosmic background radiation, the afterglow of the primary fireball, still allowing to observe and to explore it.

 So, we seem to have a very successful theory.
-Still, it leaves unanswered some intriguing questions concerning the initial state of the universe after the Big Bang.
+Still, it leaves unanswered some intriguing questions concerning the beginning of the universe after the Big Bang.
 Why was the universe so hot?
 Why did it begin to grow?
 Why was it so homogeneous?
 And finally, what was happening to it before the Big Bang?

 All these questions can be answered by the theory of inflation that was proposed by Alan Guth about 30 years ago.

-A central role in this theory belongs to a special form of matter called false vacuum.
-In this theory vacuum is not just a completely empty space but it is a physical object that has energy and pressure and can be in different energy states.
+A central role in this theory belongs to a special form of matter called a false vacuum.
+In this theory vacuum is not just completely empty space but it is a physical object that has energy and pressure and can be in different energy states.

-Modern theories of elementary particles claim that except for our vacuum there are several other high-energy vacuums, known as “false”.
-They are characterized by high negative pressure, repulsive gravity and high instability.
+Modern theories of elementary particles claim that except for our vacuum, there are several other high-energy vacuums, known as “false”.
+They are characterized by high negative pressure, repulsive gravity, and high instability.
 It usually decomposes very rapidly, turning into a low-energy vacuum.

 In this type of expansion, called inflation, there is a typical doubling time in which the size of the universe doubles.
-In cosmological inflation a tiny fraction smaller than atom inflates to a size greater than the observed part of the universe today.
+In cosmological inflation, a tiny fraction smaller than an atom inflates to a size greater than the observed part of the universe today.

 As the false vacuum is unstable, it eventually breaks, causing a fiery bunch, and inflation ends.
-The collapse of false vacuum in this theory plays the role of the Big Bang.
+The collapse of the false vacuum in this theory plays the role of the Big Bang.
 Since then, the Universe evolves in accordance with the statements of the standard Big Bang cosmology.